 Crabs are often considered an STI, since sex is the most common way they are transmitted.
 However, they are not exclusively transmitted through sex; you can also get crabs from sharing clothing, towels, or bedsheets with another person who has them.

 The only symptom of crabs that you are likely to notice is intense itching of the genital area, but they can also spread to other areas with coarse body hair (Mayo Clinic Staff, 2020).

-Many irritating substances can cause vaginal itching, including the use of scented products in and around the vagina; cleaning products such as shampoo, body wash, laundry detergent, and fabric softener; sexual products including lubricant, spermicide, and latex birth control products; or even tight clothing.
+Many irritating substances can cause vaginal itching, including the use of scented products in and around the vagina; cleaning products such as shampoo, body wash, laundry detergent, and fabric softener; sexual products including lubricant, spermicide, and latex; or even tight clothing.